The Digital Legacy Association have ran hospice training courses and support digital legacy champions at:

 - Training material is provided for workshop attendees to train colleagues and diffuse information.

 - 1 year’s telephone support is provided for all those who attend the workshop (10am-7pm Monday – Friday)

 - A pre and post workshop survey is made available for hospices.
 This data is anonymised and made public to highlight the workshop’s nationwide impact.

 - Patient satisfaction survey is available to attendees from participatory hospices.
 It is hoped that feedback attained from hospices will be provided back to the Digital Legacy Association.
 This data will also be anonymised and made public to highlight the workshop’s nationwide impact.

 - Printed support material for the general public will be provided for hospices.

 - Hospices that have three or more employees attending become accredited members of the Digital Legacy Association.

 - Accredited Hospices are allowed to use the Digital Legacy Association logo (print and online).

 Bespoke courses and consultancy

 We have ran a range of bespoke courses and think tanks across the UK.
-Clients range from NHS Employers to legal firms and hospices.
+These range from NHS Employers to legal and will writing organisations.

 @DeadSocial our CEO was captivated by James Norris’ presentation and wanted us to spread the word!